astronomer/docs/astro/ci-cd-templates/github-actions.md

             deployment-id: <main-deployment-id>
     ```

- **Note:** All four workflow files need to have the same Deployment ID specified.
-The action uses this deployment ID and the current git branch to create, delete, and deploy to the correct Deployment Preview.
+    All four workflow files must have the same Deployment ID specified.
+The actions use this Deployment ID to create and delete preview Deployments based on your main Deployment.